 - People of the tribes grow vegetables and fruits such as corn, papaya, banana, beans, super fruit, passion fruit, and berries.

-- Human activities of the outside world like deforestation, wars, drug-trafficking, and diseases are threats for the survival of the Amazonian tribes.
+- Human activities of the outside world like deforestation, wars, drug trafficking, and diseases are threats to the survival of the Amazonian tribes.

 - Spiritual ceremonies and rituals are usual practices in the tribes.
 One of their rituals is called Satere Mawe, in which young boys must have to wear gloves filled with bullet ants to become a man.

 36. Amazon Rainforest People

 - In the Amazon, more than 30 million people live, including the native tribal people and ethnic groups.

 - The number of native people living in the Amazon Basin has been poorly measured.

 - However, up to 9% (2.5 million) of the population is classified as “indigenous” people in 8 Amazon countries and French Guiana.